Dosage Form: capsule

 Juvenile Rheumatoid Arthritis

-For AS, the dosage of celecoxib is 200 mg daily in single (once per day) or divided (twice per day) doses.
+For the management of the signs and symptoms of AS, the recommended dose of celecoxib is 200 mg daily in single (once per day) or divided (twice per day) doses.
 If no effect is observed after 6 weeks, a trial of 400 mg daily may be worthwhile.
 If no effect is observed after 6 weeks on 400 mg daily, a response is not likely and consideration should be given to alternate treatment options.

 Management of Acute Pain and Treatment of Primary Dysmenorrhea